Rede OM Brasil: Controversies

 On June 20, 1992, OM aired the controversial film Caligula, not recommended for children under 18 years of age.
-Judge José Antônio de Andrade Martins of the 18th Federal Court of São Paulo ordered the cancellation of the exhibition through an injunction.
+Judge José Antônio de Andrade Martins of the 18th Federal Court of São Paulo ordered the cancellation of the broadcast through an injunction.
 Even with the audience reaching an incredible 16 points, the network was forced to take the film off the air.

-In August, with the CPI of the PC Farias case, a connection between the businessman and Rede OM was discovered.
+In August, the CPI of the PC Farias case discovered a connection between the businessman and Rede OM.
 These were two checks from the “ghost” Manoel Dantas Araújo, which paid part of a debt that SBT had with Caixa Econômica Federal.
 This debt would have been transferred to OM in exchange for the TV Corcovado concession.

 With a very weak budget after just six months of launching in the national territory and still a victim of the advertising recession, the scandal contributed to the network's accounting problems.
 Rede OM had to cut 60% of its expenses and reformulate its entire schedule to escape collapse.

 Between August and September, around 100 journalists were fired, and that was in the São Paulo office alone.
 With a cut of almost 50% and the strong pressure received, the broadcaster's journalism directors Paulo Alceu and Dante Massuti resigned.

 Businessman José Carlos Martinez admitted having received a loan equivalent to US$8.5 million to buy television stations in May of the previous year.
 In exchange for this loan, Martinez would have given up the title Tribuna de Alagoas so that PC could set up a newspaper in Maceió, denying the accusations that he was the treasurer's front man and was unaware of the ghost check received to pay for TV Corcovado.

 On September 16, the Broadcasters' Union negotiated with the network's management for non-payment of the termination of contracts and the salary corresponding to the month of August.
 TV Gazeta gave an irrevocable deadline for the network to pay the arrears, which already exceeded the one million dollar mark.

 With just eight months of operation, Rede OM became involved in controversies and became indebted.
 In November, fired employees appealed to the journalists' union after receiving a bad check.
 Among those affected were presenter Leonor Corrêa and journalist Valéria Balbi.

 At the end of 1992, Pluma Equipamentos requested the bankruptcy of Rede OM for non-payment of a debt of Cr$17 thousand.

 With the arrival of 1993, Rede OM sold TV Maringá to Grupo JMalucelli and distributor Paris Filmes threatened to take legal action so that OM's transmission antenna, telephones and telecine equipment could be auctioned, as a guarantee of payment of a debt.
 The company was also being sued for non-payment of commissions to Galvão Bueno and labor obligations with dismissed journalists.
-In spite of that, the network ended in fourth place in IBOPE rankings, only behind Globo, SBT and Band.
+Nevertheless, the network ended in fourth place in IBOPE rankings, only behind Globo, SBT and Band.